zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 newsletter: jsr
 ---

-JavaScript is said to be a Prototype-based language.
-So "prototypes" must be an important concept, right?
+JavaScript is said to be a Prototype-based language, so "prototypes" must be an important concept.
+Right?

 Today I'm going to explain what Prototypes are, what you need to know, and how to use Prototypes effectively.